 Marc A. Levinson is a partner in the Restructuring Group.
 His practice concentrates on insolvency planning, bankruptcy cases, out-of-court reorganizations and workouts.
 He represents secured and unsecured creditors, acquirers of assets from insolvent companies, debtors, indenture trustees, committees, public entities and bankruptcy trustees.
 He has twice been an examiner in a Chapter 11 case, and frequently serves as a mediator of bankruptcy-related disputes.

 Mr. Levinson is nationally recognized as a leading municipal bankruptcy lawyer by such publications as Chambers USA and Legal500.
-In April 2009, he was selected as one of the “Dealmakers of the Year” by The American Lawyer for his role in the Vallejo Chapter 9 case, has been named by the Daily Journal as one of California’s Top 100 Lawyers four times, including in 2013, and was selected by the Daily Journal as one of California’s Top 25 Municipal Lawyers in 2011, 2012 and 2013 for his work in the Chapter 9 representation of Stockton and Vallejo.
+In 2009 and in 2015, he was selected as one of the “Dealmakers of the Year” by The American Lawyer for his roles in the Vallejo and the Stockton Chapter 9 cases, respectively.
+He has been named by the Daily Journal as one of California’s Top 100 Lawyers four times, including in 2013, and was selected by the Daily Journal as one of California’s Top 25 Municipal Lawyers in 2011, 2012 and 2013 for his work in the Chapter 9 representation of Stockton and Vallejo.
 In 2012, he was named one of the “California Attorneys of the Year” by California Lawyer, the magazine of the State Bar.

 A sample of notable recent engagements includes the following.